osousa/livematrix/README.md

 🔥 Just fire up the server and you're done.
 Your live chat is working:

 ```
-$ chmod 755 livechat
+$ chmod 755 livematrix
-$ ./livechat &
+$ ./livematrix &
 ```

 #### ❔
-If you do not want to use the compiled binary "livechat" you can compile your own.
+If you do not want to use the compiled binary "livematrix" you can compile your own.
 Follow the **submodule** named server@xxxx

 #### :heavy_check_mark: Todo